Despite sharing the same rules, live poker games are quite a bit different than their online counterparts.

 If you are new to live poker, you’ll probably be astounded by how often players open limp and limp behind.
 Most of the time, limping is an inadvisable and weak strategy that stints one’s ability to win the pot whilst giving opponents behind an opportunity to exploit them.

-Many live players can’t help it though – they have come to the casino to play some poker, and want to see tons of flops with tons of hands.
+Many live players can’t help it.
+They have come to the casino to play some poker, and want to see tons of flops with tons of hands.
 There are two acceptable approaches when facing a single open limper:

 The more players are in a pot, the less equity a given hand will have (see: multi-way pots article).
 For this reason, it makes theoretical sense to tighten our raise range to account for that drop in equity.